 No part of this publication may be reproduced without the express permission of the Pacific Citizen.
 Editorials, news and the opinions expressed by columnists other than the national JACL president or national director do not necessarily reflect JACL policy.
 Events and products advertised in the Pacific Citizen do not carry the implicit endorsement of the JACL or this publication.
-We reserve
+We reserve the right to edit articles. © 2014

-Periodicals paid at Los Angeles,
+Periodicals paid at Los Angeles, Calif. and mailing office.